 Training your toddler boy in a fun way, you should install boys urinals in the bathroom.

 15. What to do when you are going outside – Explore different bathrooms

-I would recommend start going to places when you are in the potty training phase when you notice progress in going diaper-free.
-This will help him understand this in a better way.
+I would recommend that you should start going to places like malls, restaurants when you are in the potty training phase.
+Clearly, when you notice progress in going diaper-free.
+This will help him understand toilet training and how to use public bathrooms in a better way.

 When boys are on this potty training journey, they might want to see toilets everywhere they go, not to pee just for fun.
 If your child says, “I need to go pee,” take him.
 Otherwise, you should distract him with something else – only if you know, he has no urgency ( used the bathroom before leaving).

 16. Liquid intake more or less

 Should I be giving less liquid to my child during the potty training phase?

 Well, this whole potty training thing varies as per your child’s liquid intake.
 If your child drinks plenty of water, expect more frequent bathroom trips and more chances of a wet bed at night.